 - Immobilization.
 The elbow is immobilized in a splint or brace.

 - Physical therapy.
 Stretching and strengthening exercises.

 Surgery is usually used to treat complete tears.
 Tommy John surgery removes the torn ligament and replaces it with a graft, usually one of the patient’s tendons.
 A splint is worn after surgery.
 Physical therapy is a very important part of recovery.
-OIOCJ specialists are Tommy John surgery experts.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+OICJ specialists are Tommy John surgery experts.
+To schedule your appointment with an OICJ specialist, call 732-201-6990 or visit our contact page.

 Recent Success Stories

 Dr. Tozzi is the best.
 I had 2 total knee replacements, one last May and the other in January.
 No pain, minimal discomfort, and very short recovery time on my way to having a normal life again.
 THANKS, DR TOZZI!
 YOU’RE THE BEST!Patient Review

 I had a medial meniscus repair performed by Dr. Petrosini two months ago.
 I am very happy with results.
 Dr. Petrosini was very clear on what I could expect from the surgery and recovery.
 I would recommend without reservations.Patient Review

 A huge thank you to Dr. Glasser for diagnosing and treating an old shoulder injury.
 With her expertise, I was finally able to exercise and surf again without any pain.
 Highly recommended!Patient Review